nirmiller/comp_phy_final_project/README.md

 Grid class and topology definitions:
 - Update rules
 - Grid initialization methods
-#demo.ipynb
+# demo_animations.ipynb
+- All simulations with animations
+# stats_n_graphs.ipynb
-- All simulations and visual results (graphs, grids, etc.)
+- All the statistics and graphs used to get project results
 # README.md
 - Summary of results and background research